Join The French Talk

 6.Allô? – Hello?

-In France, Allô is only used on the phone, when you pick up the phone, or to determine whether or not someone is still on the line.
+In France, Allô is mostly used on the phone, when you pick up the phone, or to determine whether or not someone is still on the line.

 In Quebec, it is used as a way of greeting someone on and off the phone.